teegre/savcom/README.md

 `make install`

-Make sure you have a directory called `.local/bin` in your home directory,
+**Important**: Make sure you have a directory called `.local/bin` in your home
-and that it is included in your `$PATH`.
+directory, and that it is included in your `$PATH`.
+Also make sure `$EDITOR`
+environment variable is set to your favorite text editor.

 ## Uninstall.